vulkano-rs/vulkano-www/content/guide-device-creation.md

-# Creating a device
+# Device creation

-In [the previous section](/guide/initialization) we created an instance and chosen a physical device from this instance.
+In [the previous section](/guide/initialization) we created an instance and chose a physical device from this instance.

 But initialization isn't finished yet.
 Before being able to do anything, we have to create a